vibe-phoenix/YouTube-Scroll-Fullscreen/README.md

 # YouTube Flex Fullscreen (Chrome Extension)

-This Chrome extension enhances YouTube’s fullscreen experience by enabling flexible layouts, allowing scrolling in fullscreen, and providing a configurable scroll-to-top button with customizable behavior.
+This Chrome extension enhances YouTube’s fullscreen experience by enabling scrolling in fullscreen, and providing a configurable scroll-to-top button with customizable behavior.

 ---